 If you think that the LG B7's image retention might cause you issue or if you're simply looking for a brighter TV, we recommend the Sony XBR55X930E 4k LED TV.
 It's one of the best LED TVs we've tested this year and while it doesn't have the wide viewing angle of the LG B7, it gets considerably brighter while also having a decent local dimming which helps it keep good blacks.

 For something much larger than 55", we recommend the Vizio M75-E1 LED TV.
 You don't get all the bells and whistles found on the smaller premium OLED TVs available in this price range, but it's still a good TV that offers great value for money thanks to its large size.

 It has good picture quality, and a better than average local dimming feature that enhances blacks and gives more depth to the image.
 It has a wide color gamut as well so it's definitely HDR capable.

-It's not as bright as high-end models and doesn't have the wide viewing angles of the OLED TVs, but it's still a very good TV that you can get at a much larger size than those under $2,000.
+It's not as bright as high-end models and doesn't have the wide viewing angles of the OLED TVs, but it's still a very good TV.

 - Samsung UN65KS8000.
-Very good set but almost out of stock everywhere now.
+Very good set but very difficult to find.
 See our review

 Our recommendations above are what we think are currently the best TVs under $2,000 to buy for most people.
 We factor in the price (a cheaper TV wins over a pricier one if the difference isn't really worth it), feedback from our visitors and availability (no TVs that are difficult to find or almost out of stock everywhere).